forcedotcom/salesforcedx-vscode/docs/articles/getting-started/migrate-from-forcecom-ide.md

 If you already have a `package.xml` file in your Force.com IDE project, you can easily move that project to a new VS Code project in just a few steps.
 Before you begin, ensure that you have your machine configured correctly for [Salesforce Development with VS Code](../getting-started/install).

 1. Open VS Code and create a project.
 From the start screen of VS Code, press Ctrl+Shift+P (Windows or Linux) or Cmd+Shift+P (macOS) to bring up the command palette.
 To search for the project-creation command, start typing `SFDX: Create Project with Manifest`.
-Press enter when you’ve selected the command.
+Press Enter when you’ve selected the command.

    ![Create Project With Manifest](/images/create-project-with-manifest.png)